Updated: August 29, 2023

 * Before 2022, the CFA Program curriculum referred to Financial Statement Analysis as Financial Reporting and Analysis (FRA for short).

-A learning module is a new name for what used to be called reading.
-It's a change in the 2023 level 1 CFA exam curriculum, mainly in nomenclature but not only.
+LM is short for learning module, which is a new name for what used to be called reading.
+It's a change partially introduced to the level 1 CFA exam curriculum in 2023, mainly in nomenclature but not only.
 The idea is for the learning modules to form digestive lessons that can be studied over one sitting.
+In your 2025 syllabus, you'll find all of the level 1 topics divided into learning modules (LMs).

 Here's the first tricky thing you must understand about level 1 CFA exam topics: it’s not the length or weight in the exam that makes a topic difficult.
 It’s the substance, curriculum contents, what's written on the topic, and how it's written!